ericjenn/working-groups/safety-related-profile/documents/sow.md

 This section presents the different activities of the workgroup.
 Their dependencies are expressed via their inputs/outputs.

-### A1 - Elicitation of industrial needs and requirements
+### A1 - Elicitation of industrial needs

 #### Objectives

--   Elicit end-users needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?,
+Elicit end-users needs related to the ONNX format, i.e., What arethe activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?

--   Elicit requirements applicable to the ONNX standard to satisfy the end-users needs.
-Those requirements shall cover all aspects of the standard, including documentation, graphs and operators semantics, file format, reference implementation, etc.

 #### Rationales {#rationales .unnumbered}

 Clarify the expectation of end-users.
-Ensure that the requirements for ONNX are traceable to one or several end-users' needs.

 #### Inputs